datawire/loom/README.md

 ### 2. Define a Fabric Model

+Open a second terminal that can act as your client to interact with the running Loom server.

-A fabric specification is a reusable template and configuration for all clusters.
-As an ops engineer you want to allow developers to spin up very small `t2.nano` powered Kubernetes clusters during CI tests without handing over full control or exposing unnecessary complexity.
-Let's create our first spec which will be named `myfirstspec` and uses the domain name `mycompany.com`.
+Loom has a very important concept of a 'Fabric Model' which basically a reusable template and configuration that many fabrics deployed by loom can use to simplify configuration.
+The purpose of a "Fabric Model" is to keep the Operator in control of things like size of Kubernetes nodes or what SSH key pairs to assign to instances.
+Consider a scenario as an ops engineer where you want to allow developers to spin up very small `t2.nano` powered Kubernetes clusters for experimentation or CI tests without handing over full control or exposing unnecessary complexity.
+Let's create our first model which will be named `MyFirstFabricModel` and uses the domain name `mycompany.com`.

 ```bash
 $> curl -X POST \